 The 2017 World Series featured an unprecedented match-up - at that level.
 The Los Angeles Dodgers and Houston Astros had however met before in the postseason, in the 1981 Division Series, when the Astros were still members of the National League; they had also met the year before in a one-game playoff to determine the winner of the NL West division title in 1980.
 The Astros had won the 1980 encounter, but lost in 1981, and the two teams had also been members of the same division from 1969 to 1993, before the Astros moved to the NL Central.

 The Dodgers had been to the World Series more often than any other National League team, this being their 19th appearance, tying them with the St. Louis Cardinals, but never since winning their last title in 1988 - an extended 29-year drought.
 The Astros for their part had been there once, in 2005, when they represented the NL, but had never won the whole shebang.
 They were the first team to represent both leagues in the Series.
 It was also the first match-up at that level of two teams with 100 or more wins each since the 1970 World Series.
-Both the Astros and the Dodgers had led their respective leads at the All-Star break, and while they had both encountered hiccups since, their presence at the final ball was no freak.
+Both the Astros and the Dodgers had led their respective leagues at the All-Star break, and while they had both encountered hiccups since, their presence at the final ball was no freak.
 The Dodgers had cruised through the postseason thus far, winning 7 of 8 games, but the Astros had needed to dig deep into their reserves to dispose of a pesky New York Yankees team in seven games in the ALCS.

 It was one of the most exciting World Series ever, going the full seven games before the Astros secured their first-ever title.
 It featured both the quickest game in ages - Game 1 - and the second-longest (Game 6).
 There were two extra-inning thrillers, a huge number of lead changes, a record number of home runs hit, 25, 15 of them by Houston, and some very unusual bullpen usage leading to a lot of second-guessing of the managers.
-No game was decided by more than four runs, and five of them by two runs or fewer, an indication of how closely played all of the game were.
+No game was decided by more than four runs, and five of them by two runs or fewer, an indication of how closely played all of the games were.
 Following another series that had been hugely entertaining, it again demonstrated how great baseball could be when played at its best, and television ratings were very good.

 Mark Wegner served as a replay official for Games 1 and 2 before switching roles with Phil Cuzzi.
 Tripp Gibson was the second replay official during the series.